135compact.com 35mm ultra compact cameras Voigtländer Vito C / Balda CA 35

 there was already a Voigtländer Vito C from 1959 to 1967, a very

-completely, sometimes partially.
-So they did for the Vito C. When the Voigtländer brand was sold in 1981, Lange changed to Balda, and
+When the Voigtländer closed its Singapore production in 1981, Lange changed back to Balda, and

 became chief engineer at the Balda factory to improve this production.